steinuil/mpv-livetweet/README.md

 TODO
 ----
   - [ ] Make the script read mail, as per the [law of software envelopment](http://catb.org/jargon/html/Z/Zawinskis-Law.html).
-  - [ ] Make the script more verbose.
+  - [X] Make the script more verbose.
+  - [ ] Actually check the answer of the server to determine if the screenshot was actually tweeted.
-  - [ ] Auto-detect the name of the anime you're watching and tweet with the respective hashtag.
+  - [ ] Auto-detect the name of the anime you're watching and tweet with the respective hashtag. (*man this sounds like pain*)
-  - [ ] Integrate the AniList DB to retrieve said hashtag.
+  - [ ] Integrate the AniList DB to retrieve said hashtag. (*even more pain*)
-  - [X] Use [yad](https://code.google.com/p/yad/) to display a window for the tweet body on Linux.
+  - [X] Use [yad](https://code.google.com/p/yad/) to display a window for the tweet body on Linux. (*it uses zenity but whatever*)
     * [X] Come up with something similar for Windows.
 Maybe a simple C# program?
   - [ ] Add support for multiple screenshots.